visgl/deck.gl/docs/developer-guide/custom-layers/layer-extensions.md

 ### Methods

 When a layer extension is used, it injects itself into a layer.
-This means that you can implement most of the [layer lifecycle methods](/docs/developer-guide/custom-layers/layer-lifecycle.md) as part of the extension, and they will be executed in addition to the layer's own.
+This means that you can implement most of the [layer lifecycle methods](./layer-lifecycle.md) as part of the extension, and they will be executed in addition to the layer's own.

-##### `getShaders`
+##### `getShaders` {#getshaders}

 Called to retrieve the *additional* shader parameters.
 Returns an object that will be merged with the layer's own `getShaders` result before sending to luma.gl's [shader assembly](https://github.com/visgl/luma.gl/blob/8.5-release/modules/shadertools/docs/api-reference/assemble-shaders.md).
-See [writing shaders](/docs/developer-guide/custom-layers/writing-shaders.md) for deck.gl-specific modules and hooks.
+See [writing shaders](./writing-shaders.md) for deck.gl-specific modules and hooks.

 When this method is executed, `this` points to the layer.